Redhill, Surrey: Redhill Common (north) and Linkfield Street

 This area includes four nationally listed buildings: three at Grade II and one, Fengates House, at Grade II*.
-Fengates is a Georgian three-storey building built out of red brick with grey headers and a moulded band above the second floor.
+Fengates is a Georgian three-storey building built of red brick with grey headers and a moulded band above the second floor.
 Its roof is high and extends over the walls creating eaves.
-Its six panel door has a moulded architrave and porch with dentil cornice.
+Its six-panel door has a moulded architrave and porch with dentil cornice.

 Redhill Common (south) and St John's

 St John's is a compact urban area on a narrow promontory of Redhill Common that is upland, with moderately sized gardens between Earlswood Common and Redhill Common, reached by a hillside access road from London Road.
-Five listed buildings are in this area including one at Grade II* that is the Church of St John the Evangelist.
+Unusually, the addresses of many of the buildings in the hamlet do not include a road name but are merely "[number], St. John's".

+The disproportionately large St. John's church was built in anticipation of the development of a town in the East of Reigate Foreign close to the railway station that opened in 1841.
+In 1844, after the church's construction, the railway station was closed and a new one opened about a mile to the North, around which Warwick Town and then Redhill developed.
+It was not until 1866 that Redhill got a church of its own in the form of St. Matthew's.

+St John the Evangelist is one of five listed buildings (Grade II*) in the hamlet of St. John's.
 John Loughborough Pearson remodelled it following its 1842-3 construction by James T Knowles (senior), retaining only the aisles added in 1867 by Ford & Hesketh.
 Pearson was awarded the RIBA Royal Gold Medal in 1880 and is remembered for a series of exceptionally fine churches.
 These often display strong French influence: the spire at St John's has been likened to the spires of Abbey of Saint-Étienne in Caen (St Steven's Abbey).
 Other Pearson characteristics at St John's are the stone-vaulted chancel and the transverse arches across the nave.
 Pearson's most famous building is Truro Cathedral (1880) and the first English cathedral to be built on a new site since Salisbury in the early thirteenth century.
 This Gothic architecture is reflected by several nearby buildings.